How to Win a Criminal Appeal

 Spolin Law P.C is a premier criminal appeals law firm that fights hard to get convictions overturned.
 Call us today at (866) 716-2805.

-When you want to appeal a conviction or sentence, you need to hire a lawyer who is highly experienced.
-Criminal appeals attorney Aaron Spolin has a record of success.
+When you want to appeal a conviction or sentence, there are numerous benefits to hiring a lawyer who is highly experienced.
+The attorneys at Spolin Law P.C. have decades of combined experience and fight hard for their clients.

 By working with a seasoned appeals lawyer, you have someone who will:

 • Analyze the Trial Record — Hiring an appeals attorney means you have fresh eyes on your case.
-A lawyer from Spolin Law P.C. will scrutinize the entire trial record.
+A lawyer from Spolin Law P.C. can review your records and look for potential errors in your case.

-• Discover New Arguments — Your attorney will review the facts and legal arguments presented at trial.
-Successful appeals attorneys often can uncover several arguments for appeal.
-At Spolin Law P.C., we are confident we can find arguments others have missed.
+• Discover New Arguments — It may be necessary to review the facts and legal arguments presented at trial in order to discover new arguments for your case.
+At Spolin Law P.C., we work hard to find arguments that others may have missed.

 • Fight to Win — Our team at Spolin Law P.C. takes the criminal appeals process very seriously.
 We are in it to win, and we have achieved outstanding results for many of our clients.